junxit/us-congress-bills-114/metadata.md

 - 2015-03-02 — Introduced in Senate
 - 2015-03-02 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1219-1220)
+- 2015-03-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-03-10 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-03-10 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S1395)
+- 2015-03-10 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S1395)